 - Accepted as standard practice.
-It can't be experimental or investigational. - Not just for your convenience or the convenience of a provider. - The appropriate type of service in the most appropriate type of facility that can be given to you.
+It can't be experimental or investigational. - Not just for your convenience or the provider's convenience.

+• The appropriate type of service in the most appropriate setting that it can be provided to you.

 When applied to your care as an inpatient, this means your medical symptoms or condition require that the services cannot be safely or adequately provided to you as an outpatient.
 When applied to prescription drugs, this means the prescription drug is cost-effective compared to other prescription drugs that will produce similar clinical results.